-The state of New Jersey has fired another salvo in its attempt to sink Spectra Energy's proposal to expand its Texas Eastern Transmission (Tetco) and Algonquin Gas Transmission pipeline systems in the Northeast.
+The state of New Jersey fired another salvo in an attempt to sink Spectra Energy's proposal to expand its Texas Eastern Transmission (Tetco) and Algonquin Gas Transmission pipeline systems.

 The City of New York, however, strongly supports the project.
 "New York City is highly dependent on electricity, and on the infrastructure and fuels that support it," a staff member for Mayor Michael Bloomberg wrote to FERC [CP11-56].
 "To remain the preeminent financial, corporate and communications center in the world, New York must have reliable sources of electricity.
 As approximately 90% of the generating capacity in the city uses natural gas as its primary fuel, there is a very close relationship between the availability of natural gas and the city's ability to ensure adequate and affordable electricity."

 Moreover, "the evidence is clear that this natural gas pipeline will be safe.
 Where the project crosses sensitive, high-density areas, its design and construct will exceed the stringent U.S. Department of Transportation Class 4 specification for gas pipelines," he said.

 In late December the mayor of Jersey City, NJ, also asked FERC to reject the Tetco-Algonquin expansion, which would serve the New Jersey and New York markets with natural gas from the Marcellus Shale (see Daily GPI, Dec.
 29, 2010).

 Mayor Jerramiah T. Healy called the New Jersey-New York expansion project "ill-conceived and unnecessarily risky," but Tetco General Counsel Patrick Hester said Healy's letter to the Commission was based on "outdated information."